preespp/EC311-Logic-Design-Final-Project/README.md

 of a letter is summed up together (using OR gates) to actually make a letter.
 In the same way different letters of a word are summed up to make one word.
 By making different cases for each letter, we passed those cases to out VGA2.v module and later assigned colour those pixels.

 Clock_divider.v : This module is useful to divide or reduce the frequency of the clock by half.

+mouse.v - This is the top level mouse module that helps integrate the vga screen with the mouse functionality.
+This takes in the ps2 data and clock signals and outputs 33 bit data that has been segregated and formatted.
+Thus, the outputs of this include the button clicks and relative x and y velocity.
+This module also calls other modules like ps2_rxtx.v which is the module primarily used for data extraction and also files like debounce_explicit.v which are used to implement debouncer switches to makes sure that noise is filtered and only important inputs are registered.

+ps2_rxtx.v - The ps2_rxtx module subsequenlty has two more submodules which are ps2_rx.v and ps2_tx.v.

+ps2_rx, ps2_tx, debounce_explicit - Modules mentioned above used in mouse.v and ps2_rxtx.v.

 For FPGA Test modules
 1. We display time on 7-segment display; we have to change number of bits of an.